1. Offer, confirmation, or contract

 9. Limitation of Liability

-b) The Purchaser must submit their compensation claims within 90 (ninety) days from the date on which the event giving rise to such claim took place, and any judicial action relating to those claims must be brought within 1 (one) year from the date of the claim.
+b) Without prejudice to the provisions of Section 7 (b) regarding defect claims under the warranty, Purchaser claims for damages must submit their compensation claims within 90 (ninety) days from the date on which the event giving rise to such claim took place, and any judicial action relating to those claims must be brought within 1 (one) year from the date of the claim.
 Claims that are not submitted or recorded in accordance with the above arrangement shall have no effect.

 c) The limitations and exclusions set forth in Section 9 shall apply only to the extent permitted by applicable law.